 3) Think critically about contemporary social and cultural concerns and the diversity of human experience, in the United States and globally.

-To fulfill the general requirements for the B.A. degree, students majoring in anthropology must complete a total of 21 credits (7 courses) in Anthropology of which two (Logic of Anthropological Inquiry and Junior/Senior Seminar) are required courses.
+To fulfill the general requirements for the B.A. degree, students majoring in anthropology must complete a total of 30 credits (10 courses) in Anthropology.
+For the major checklist, Click Here

-At least 3 more courses at 300-level or higher must also be taken to complete the major, of which one can be a cross listed course taught outside the department.
-After consultation with faculty, majors can take one independent study course toward the major.
+At least four more courses at the 300-level or higher, of which can be a cross-listed course taught outside the department.
+After consultation with faculty, majors can take an independent study course toward the major.
 There is also a possibility of doing the Anthropology major with a defined concentration for which students are advised to consult the Director of Undergraduate Studies.

 All anthropology majors must meet a foreign language requirement (intermediate level).